-(f) Engagement Quality Control Review
+(f) Engagement quality control review

 We appoint a Quality Review Partner (QRP) to conduct engagement quality control reviews of the audits of listed clients, other public interest entities and clients identified as high risk.
-QRPs are experienced partners who are independent of the core engagement team; they receive training when appointed as a QRP.
+ORPs are experienced partners who are independent of the core engagement team; they receive training when appointed as a QRP.
 QRPs are appointed to an engagement, based on their experience and expertise and, in the case of QRPs on FTSE 350 audit clients, their appointment is approved by a national panel of senior partners.
-A ORP forum operates to provide QRPs with a mechanism to discuss common issues. share experiences as to how they discharge their obligations and provide technical updates and training as needs arise.

-The QRP is responsible for reviewing key aspects of the audit, including independence, significant risks and their responses, judgements, uncorrected misstatements, documentation of work done in the areas reviewed, the financial statements, communication with those charged with governance and the appropriateness of the audit report to be issued.
+The QRP is responsible for reviewing key aspects of the audit including independence, significant risks and their responses, judgements, uncorrected misstatements, documentation of work done in the areas reviewed, the financial statements, communication with those charged with governance and the appropriateness of the audit report to be issued.
 QRPs are involved throughout the audit process so that their input is timely.
 The QRP will seek to challenge the audit team in the judgements they have made and work done.
 Their review is completed and any matters raised are resolved to the QRP's satisfaction in advance of the audit report date.